danielhan00/JavaPhotoshopApp/README.txt

 How to run this application!

-1. In the res directory, find and download the jar file.
+1. In the res directory, find and download the jar file. (imageHanKugler.jar)
+2. Now open a command-prompt/terminal and navigate to the folder where you downloaded imageHanKugler.jar.
+Now type java -jar imageHanKugler.jar and press ENTER.